 According to Hindu mythology in ancient times before the birth of Christ, lord Vishnu burned the demon HOLIKA to protect the child and his devotee named PRAHALAD, lord protected him from his demon father who wants to kill his own child because of his child’s love for god.

-One day the father ordered his demon sister to sit upon the fire with his son to harm him and advised her to put a blanket on herself so she won’t be harmed.
-Fortunately, the blanket flew upon PRAHALAD and he got saved but HOLIKA burnt alive.
+One day the father ordered his demon sister to sit on the fire with his son to harm him and advised her to put a blanket on herself so she won’t be harmed.
+Fortunately, the blanket flew upon PRAHALAD and he got saved but HOLIKA was burnt alive.
 Peoples believe that Lord Vishnu saved the life of his devotee and at last killed PRAHALAD’s father who was the king of demons.

 Celebrations of Holi

-The celebrations begin from the evening born fire of Holi on the day of Purnima according to the Hindu calendar.
-The next day the real Holi begins in the morning people play with colors especially the kids enjoy this festival a lot they play with colored water, dry colors which they apply to the body of other participants, kids play with small colored water-filled balloons which they throw to each other.
-People go to visit their friends and family, repair their broken relationships with their enemies, and come together to celebrate this beautiful festival of colors.
+The celebrations begin in the evening born the fire of Holi on the day of Purnima according to the Hindu calendar.
+The next day the real Holi begins in the morning people play with colours especially the kids enjoy this festival a lot they play with coloured water, and dry colours which they apply to the body of other participants, kids play with small coloured water-filled balloons which they throw to each other.
+People go to visit their friends and family, repair their broken relationships with their enemies, and come together to celebrate this beautiful festival of colours.

 They feast together with yummy delicious sweets, drinks with bhang mixed in it, and many other mouth-watering food items.
 A state of India called Uttar Pradesh celebrates a diverse kind of Holi in the city of Mathura along with the towns of Barsana and nandgaon.
-According to Hindu mythology, Lord Krishna was a villager from the town, and gaon and her beloved Radha were from the town Barsana in their time.
-Once Lord Krishna visited her and along with his family members to play the festival of Holi.
-There he colored all the women of their town along with Radha and in offense with that women chased Krishna and his friends with long sticks to capture them.
+According to Hindu mythology, Lord Krishna was a villager from the town, and Gaon and her beloved Radha were from the town of Barsana in their time.
+Once Lord Krishna visited her and along with his family members to play during the festival of Holi.
+There he coloured all the women of their town along with Radha and in offence with women chased Krishna and his friends with long sticks to capture them.